swarajsaaj/pnr/README.md

-##A Laravel Package for PNR Enquiry through Indian Railways
+##A Laravel Package for PNR Enquiry PHP API through Indian Railways

 >Note:- This is not intended for any DOS attack, just to ease the Automation of PNR enquiry through Laravel